TheoristMC/it-was-never-there/README.md

 - Items in the player inventory randomly disappearing.
 - Item name on the items inside the player inventory distorts to something unmeaningful.

+- If a player continues to experience _the scary experiences_, then each successive experience starts getting harder and scarier.

 ## Contributing

 1. Clone the repository.